skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

 To minimize downtime during migration, set up live replication from your source database to the SkySQL database.
 Follow these steps:

-1. **Obtain Binlog File and Position**: On the source database (MySQL or MariaDB), obtain the Binlog file name and its current position to track all database changes from a specific point in time.
+1. **Obtain Binlog File and Position**: On the source database (MySQL or MariaDB), obtain the binlog file name and its current position to track all database changes from a specific point in time.

     ```sql
     SHOW MASTER STATUS;